 What rights does a non-parent, permanent managing conservator of a child have?

-However, as the permanent managing conservator of your child, your relative (in this example, your mother) would have many rights in relation to making decisions for your child.
+However, as the permanent managing conservator of your child, your relative (in this example, your mother) would have many rights about making decisions for your child.
 A sampling of those rights would include:

 -the right to authorize your child to receive medical treatment, including immunizing the child